Don’t Make these 5 SEXUAL Spanish mistakes

 • Necesitamos pelotas de playa.
 (We need beach balls.)

 Let’s test you out a bit, shall we?
-Let me know in the comments if you know which of the following chunks can also have a sexual connotation:
+Which of the following chunks can also have a sexual connotation:

 And, don’t forget to access our free Essential Spanish Chunking kit through the link we left for you down below.